ggonnella/fastsubtrees/docs/paper.md

 data collection and analysis, decision to publish, or preparation of the manuscript.

+# Aknownledgements

+The authors would like to thank Serena Lam (Department of Bioinformatics, University of Göttingen) for language style suggestions and grammar corrections

 # References

 Paul E. Black, CRC Press LLC,